Dechrissen/website/README.md

 ```
 and it should run.
 You can also of course run this command locally to test the setup on your localhost.

 There is an example script that you can adapt for your own purposes at `scripts/update_website.sh`.
 This stops the currently running Node service (which you'd need to set up), pulls changes from the `git` repo for the site, copies the website files where they need to go, and restarts the server.
+Relevant deployment files (`nginx` config, service file) are in `deploy`.